 \section{Introduction}

-The concept of {\em network coding} was introduced in \cite{AhlsCai00} as a method to increase the information flow within a network modelled as an acyclic directed graph with possibly more than one source and sink.
+The concept of {\em network coding} was introduced in \cite{AhlsCai00} as a method to increase the information flow within a network modelled as an acyclic directed graph with possibly more than one source and receiver.
 This network operates with vectors of a given vector space $\bbF_q^n$ over the finite field of $q$ elements $\bbF_q$, being $q$ a prime power.
-The intermediate nodes transmit random linear combinations of these vectors, instead of simply routing them.
-In \cite{KoetKschi08}, Koetter and Kschischang presented an algebraic aproach to network coding.
+The intermediate nodes transmit random $\mathbb{F}_q$-linear combinations of these vectors, instead of simply routing them.
+In \cite{KoetKschi08}, Koetter and Kschischang presented an algebraic approach to network coding.
 Since vector spaces are invariant by linear combinations, the authors suggested using vector subspaces, in lieu of vectors, as codewords.
+In the same paper, the authors explained how to use the channel in order to send a vector space of $\mathbb{F}_q^n$.
+The sender injects the set of vectors of any basis of the given vector space into the network and every intermediate node sends random $\mathbb{F}_q$-linear combinations of the available vectors.
+In the end, the receiver collects the incoming vectors and forms the $\mathbb{F}_q$-vector subspace spanned by them.
 In this context, a \emph{subspace code} of length $n$ is just a nonempty collection of subspaces of $\bbF_q^n$.
 In case we restrict ourselves to subspaces with the same dimension, we speak about \emph{constant dimension codes}.
 The study of constant dimension codes has lead to many papers in recent years.
 We refer the reader to \cite{TrautRosen18} and references therein for the basics on these codes.

-Subspace codes defined as above require a single use of the channel in order to send each codeword.
-In contrast, if we use the channel more than once, say $r\geq 2$ times, we talk about {\em multishot} subspace codes of length $r$ or \emph{$r$-shot} codes, for short.
-These codes were introduced in \cite{NobUcho09} and their codewords are sequences consisting of $r$ vector subspaces of $\bbF_q^n.$ As it was showed in that paper, fixed the values $n$ and $q$, multishot codes could achieve better cardinality and distance that \emph{one-shot} codes just by introducing a new parameter: the number of the channel uses.
+Subspace codes require a single use of the channel described above to send a codeword, i.e., a subspace.
+These codes were generalized in \cite{NobUcho09} as the so-called \emph{multishot} subspace codes.
+More precisely, in an \emph{$r$-shot} code, codewords are sequences of $r\geq 2$ vector subspaces of $\mathbb{F}_q^n$.
+In this case, sending a codeword needs $r$ uses (shots) of the channel.
+As it was shown in that paper, fixed the values $n$ and $q$, multishot codes could achieve better cardinality and distance than \emph{one-shot} codes just by introducing a new parameter: the number of the channel uses.